 NPW Oh K!
 Scented Eraser

 If you remember how important it seemed to have the latest and greatest school supplies, consider this cool pencil case must-have for your little Valentine.
 These aren’t just any old erasers—the trio, which comes packaged in mini milk cartons, is scented.
 Each one has a different fragrance: mango (orange), peach (pink), and lychee (yellow).
-The rectangular blocks are big enough to last her all year, but one thing you may want to keep in mind: She’ll get plenty of requests to share.
-At just $8 for three, you might consider picking up a few extras.
+The rectangular blocks are big enough to last him or her all year, but one thing you may want to keep in mind: He or she will get plenty of requests to share.
+At just $5 for three, you might consider picking up a few extras.